genworks/gendl/README.md

 ### Training/Coaching

-* Genworks would like to host free Gendl/GDL training seminars in Metro Detroit and possible other locations in the near future.
+* Genworks would like to begin hosting free Gendl/GDL training seminars in Metro Detroit and possibly other locations.
 Please contact [Genworks](http://genworks.com) if you are interested in being notified of any upcoming seminars.

 ### Gendl source code Architecture: